skojaku/km_config/README.md

 **[input-file]**
  * The file should contain a list of edges (space-separated).
  * The first and second columns represent the IDs of the two nodes forming an edge.
+ * The third column represents the weight of the edge between the two nodes.
+ * If the third column is not provided, then the weight is set to 1.
  * The node's ID is assumed to start from 1.
+You can change this by [options], e.g., -i 0.

 **[output_file]**
  * The first column represents the node's ID.